What is Sport Specific Training?

 Why do some people not like Sport Specific Training?

 I believe many who are opposed to this style of training have one of two issues with it.
 The first being the degree to which people take ‘Sport Specific’.

 For example, Strength Training Programs should not have a baseball athlete attach a band to a bat (to practice resisted swinging) or have the athlete throw a weighted baseball.
 Are they bad approaches?
 Honestly, I don’t know.

 Why?
 Because it’s not my place.

-The second issue I believe some have with Sport Specific Training is that in an effort to focus on the muscle groups ‘that matter’, the other muscles (or muscle groups) are left neglected.
+The second issue I believe some have with Sport Specific Training is that, in an effort to focus on the muscle groups ‘that matter’, the other muscles (or muscle groups) are left neglected.
 Using baseball as an example – baseball players need a strong back.
-However, having them complete a half a dozen back exercises and zero chest exercises is going to create a muscular imbalance.
+However, having them complete half a dozen back exercises and zero chest exercises is going to create a muscular imbalance.

-So how do you correctly implement Sport Specific Training?
+How do you correctly implement Sport Specific Training?

-You take a big picture approach and run an analysis on the goals of Strength Training and its relation to the sport.
-For example, here are few things we did in professional baseball:
+You take a big picture approach and run an analysis on the goals of Training as they relate to the athlete’s sport.